Clotilde of France: Queen of Sardinia

 During their reign in exile from mainland Sardinia, the couple traveled between the Italian states as well as their own provinces and upheld diplomatic relations with the hope of being restored to Turin.
 They traveled from Parma, Bologna and Florence to Sardinia, where they arrived in Cagliari on 3 March 1799, welcomed with a Te Deum and settled in the Royal Palace of Cagliari, where they held a reception for the local nobility.

 Clotilde was not well during their stay on Sardinia, as the woolen penitential clothing she insisted on wearing was not healthy in the hot climate of Sardinia.

 During their exile, Clotilde served as the spokesperson, de facto chief Councillor and first minister of Charles Emmanuel and in fact handled the Sardinian government in exile, demonstrating both diplomatic skill and a steady support for Charles Emmanuel, who refused to abdicate his office as long as she was alive, despite the demands of his brothers to do so.
 Despite her political activity, however, Clotilde always played down her personality, both publicly and privately, as this was considered more befitting of her pietas.
 On one occasion in 1801, she persuaded her husband's governor in Sardinia, the count of Genevois, not to resign.

 In September 1800, Charles Emmanuel and Clotilde left Sardinia for Florence because the Russo-Austrian alliance in the war against France raised their hopes of being restored to Turin, but the Battle of Marengo made them flee for Rome and then to Naples, where they stayed November 1800-March 1801 before returning to Rome.
 In Rome they lived as guests of the wealthy Colonna family.
 Clotilde nursed her husband's aunt Princess Maria Felicita of Savoy through her last illness in Naples in 1801.
 She also attended her favorite lady-in-waiting Badia, and during which she was mistaken for a servant woman by the doctor and performed his orders without protests and without telling him who she was or reproaching him when he found out and apologized, an incident which aroused some attention.
 The couple finally returned to Naples in May 1801.
 Except for attending to political affairs via correspondence, Clotilde devoted herself to visiting religious places, churches and people.

 Clotilde died on 7 March 1802.
 Charles Emmanuel was so moved by her death that he abdicated on 4 June 1802 in favour of his younger brother, Victor Emmanuel I. Queen Clotilde was buried in Santa Caterina a Chiaia in Naples.

+Beatification process

-A cause for Clotilde's beatification was opened on 10 April 1808, granting her the title of Servant of God.
-She was later declared Venerable.
+Clotilde's beatification process was opened on 10 April 1808, granting her the title of Servant of God.
+She was later declared venerable.